Land Availability Assessment

 We are currently undertaking a review of our land availability assessment (LAA).

-The aim of the assessment is to identify land that may be appropriate for development and assess the availability, suitability, and achievability of potential sites.
+The aim of the Land Availability Assessment (LAA) is to identify land that may be appropriate for development and assess the availability, suitability, and achievability of potential sites.

-All of the sites identified through the LAA process will be subject to an assessment made in stages, using the below, which was partly developed in partnership with neighbouring councils.
+All of the sites identified through the LAA process are currently being assessed using a standardised methodology (see below), which was partly developed in partnership with neighbouring councils.

 Some of the sites may then be taken forward into a draft local plan for the borough.